 The graph above shows the same data with some more detail.
 The horizontal line represents the average (20.5).
 It shows the years where the snowfall was above average in blue and years where it was below average in red.

-In fact, one can do other analysis on this data to determine the different measures of forecastability.
+In fact, one can do other analyses on this data to determine the different measures of forecastability.
 Without getting into the details, here is a table of results.

 Understanding the Different Statistical Forecasting Methods